 The Core and Northbridge VR switching frequency is set by the programming resistors on COMP_NB and FCCM_NC.
-When the ISL62773 is in continuous conduction mode (CCM), the switching frequency is not absolutely constant due to the nature of the R3TM modulator.
-As explained in the "Multiphase R3TM Modulator" on page 14, the effective switching frequency increases during load insertion and decreases during load release to achieve fast response.
+When the ISL6277 is in continuous conduction mode (CCM), the switching frequency is not absolutely constant due to the nature of the R3TM modulator.
+As explained in "Multiphase R3TM Modulator" on page 14, the effective switching frequency increases during load insertion and decreases during load release to achieve fast response.
 Thus, the switching frequency is relatively constant at steady state.
 Variation is expected when the power stage condition, such as input voltage, output voltage, load, etc. changes.
 The variation is usually less than 10% and does not have any significant effect on output voltage ripple magnitude.
 Table 5 defines the switching frequency based on the resistor values used to program the COMP_NB and FCCM_NB pins.
-Use Tables 3 and 4 to determine the correct resistor value in these ranges to program the desired output offset, Slew Rate and DriverX/PWM Y configuration.t
+Use the previous tables related to COMP_NB and FCCM_NB to determine the correct resistor value in these ranges to program the desired output offset, Slew Rate and DriverX/PWM_Y configuration.